For a delicious breakfast, try these gluten free, vegan oatmeal waffles. Using only oats, bananas and plant milk, they're so easy to make!

-These 3 Ingredient Oatmeal Waffles do just that: chewy, satisfying and delicious, they're the ultimate comfort food without all the rubbish thrown in.
-Made simply from oats, bananas and plant-based milk (plus any extras you wish to add), they're a great option for breakfasts or just as a snack.
+And these 3 Ingredient Oatmeal Waffles do just that.
+Chewy, satisfying and delicious, they're the ultimate vegan gluten free waffles without all the rubbish thrown in.
+Made in minutes with just oats, bananas and plant-based milk (plus any extras you wish to add), they're a great option for gluten-free breakfasts or just as a snack.

-3 Ingredient Oatmeal Waffles (vegan + gf)
+3 Ingredient Oatmeal Waffles (vegan, gluten-free)

 - 2 cups gluten-free rolled oats (use regular if gluten isn't an issue for you)

-- 1 cup your favourite plant-based milk
+- 1 cup your favourite plant-based milk (see recipe note below)

-- (Coconut or grapeseed oil to grease waffle iron)
+- (Coconut oil to grease waffle iron)

 - Powdered cinnamon